Top Rated Dallas Product Liability Lawyers

 Mechanical Saws and Other Tool Product Liability Claims

 Mechanical saws and other power tools are also commonly implicated in Products Liability cases.
-Often times mechanical saws, for example, have faulty guards or lack a guard that would have prevented an injury or the loss of a limb or finger.
+Often times mechanical saws, for example, have faulty guards or lack a guard that would have prevented the loss of a limb or finger.

 Firearm Product Liability Claims

 Guns are obviously inherently dangerous.
-Numerous product liability cases exist where a firearm was not designed to prevent “drop fires” or where the safety of a handgun malfunctioned.
+Numerous cases exist where a firearm was not designed to prevent “drop fires” or where the safety of a handgun malfunctioned.

 Asbestos Exposure Product Liability Claims